carlosugatan/Mass-Murder-Manifestos/README.md

 The top portion of the unit tests were written before OOP was implemented.
 This works for `manifesto_func.py`. **If you are running the tests, please also download `manifesto_func.py`.** Otherwise, the bottom portion are tests created to test the OOP implementation.
 This requires `class_manifesto.py`.
 All tests should pass.
 I wrote them specifically to pass because it was used to make sure data quality and cleaning was working properly.

-## Project Requirements fulfilled
-### Base Requirements
-All base requirements were fulfilled.
-However, I only created one class instead of the required 2.

-### Second Level Requirements
-1. Scraping data using BeautifulSoup
-2. Using a library in Python that we did not study in SI508 or used in any assignment
-3. Object-orientation

-### Third Level Requirements
-1. Data visualization
-2. Usable dataset (although only seven manifestos at the moment!)

 ## References
 Some resources I used that helped me with this analysis.
 Matplotlib, Pandas, NLTK documentations were also used.
 1. [https://www.kaggle.com/ngyptr/python-nltk-sentiment-analysis](https://www.kaggle.com/ngyptr/python-nltk-sentiment-analysis)